The Kid (1921 film)

 The Kid is a 1921 American silent comedy-drama film written, produced, directed by and starring Charlie Chaplin, and features Jackie Coogan as his foundling baby, adopted son and sidekick.
-This was Chaplin's first full-length film as a director.
+This was Chaplin's first feature-length film as a director.
 It was a huge success and was the second-highest-grossing film in 1921.
 Now considered one of the greatest films of the silent era, it was selected for preservation in the United States National Film Registry by the Library of Congress in 2011.